U.S. Army Cadet Command Law Enforcement Activity certifies six on DUI detection test

-FORT KNOX, Ky. — Instructors from the U.S. Army Cadet Command Law Enforcement Activity at Fort Knox conducted a week-long DUI Detection and Standardized Field Sobriety Testing course that ended Aug.
-22.

-The course included three days of classroom training, accompanied by hands-on demonstrations as well as simulated interactions with impaired individuals.
-Six military police officers participated in the course.
-All students passed the course, certifying them on proper processes for conducting and interpreting SFSTs.
+Six U.S. Army Cadet Command Law Enforcement Activity military police officers spent a week training on Standardized Field Sobriety Testing and DUI detection at Fort Knox.
+The course includes three days of classroom training, accompanied by hands-on demonstrations as well as simulated interactions with impaired individuals.
+All six students passed the course and are now officially certified to conduct sobriety tests.

-Staff Sgt.
-Robert Leon, the USACC LEA noncommissioned officer in charge of traffic collision investigations, said the intention is to conduct the course on a consistent basis as new military police officers enter the activity.

 |Date Taken: